 Specifically, in Chapter Four they describe Behavioral coaching, the processes by which coaches help leaders refine or transform their one-on-one as well as team interactions.
 Decisional coaching focuses on dealing with the choices and dilemmas facing leaders in modern working life; it is described in Chapter Five.
 Chapter Six concerns the cluster of models that relate to Aspirational Coaching as it addresses more values and purpose based coaching issues.
 The last section of the book includes over 30 ready-to-use Coaching Resources – tools that have been carefully selected and have repeatedly proven useful and appropriate in a vast variety of challenging coaching engagements.
 The authors expect to interact with their readers in order to improve and expand this collection in the future.

-The first edition (2011) is available as a bound volume from Amazon at a cost of $28.50.
+This book is available from Amazon at a cost of $28.50.

 ____________________